segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 ## Data encryption

+Segment can encrypt PHI/PII before sending it to event stream, cloud mode destinations, further supporting HIPAA compliance in your destinations.

-Segment encrypts the data in fields [marked as yellow in the Privacy Portal](/docs/privacy/portal) using a key pair.
-After Segment encrypts the data, it converts the data type to `string`.
-Any downstream validation that looks for the datatype `integer` will fail for encrypted values.
+Segment encrypts the data in fields [marked as yellow in the Privacy Portal](/docs/privacy/portal) with a public/private key pair.
+After Segment encrypts the data, it converts the data into a `string`.
+Any downstream validation that looks for `integer` data types will fail for encrypted values.

 > info "Data encryption is currently in public beta"
-> This means that the data encryption features are in active development, and some functionality may change before it becomes generally available.
+> This means that the data encryption features are in active development and some functionality may change before it becomes generally available.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.
 >
-> During the public beta, data encryption supports event-streaming, cloud-mode destinations.
+> During the public beta, data encryption supports event-stream, cloud-mode destinations.
+Engage destinations are not supported.
 Only data fields in `context`, `traits`, and `property` objects can be encrypted.

 ### Configure data encryption for a new destination

 To configure data encryption while setting up a new destination:
-1. From the Destinations page in the Segment App, click **Add destination**.
+1. From the [Destinations page in the Segment App](https://app.segment.com/goto-my-workspace/destinations/){:target="_blank"}, click **Add destination**.
 2. Select a destination from the catalog and click **Configure**.
 3. On the destination's overview page, click **Add destination**.
 4. On the Select data source page, select the source you want to connect to your destination and click **Next**.